Cue Cards Samples with band 8 answers

 Thank you very much for the opportunity to let me talk about an interesting TV documentary that I have watched.
 I had to decide among 4-5 best and the most intriguing TV documentaries I have ever watched.
 'The War Game' - a 1965 TV documentary that I watched in 2012 is the TV documentary I would like to talk about.

 'The War Game' was directed and written by Peter Watkins and was distributed in the UK by the British Broadcasting Corporation.
 It was a television drama, a masterpiece that depicted the nuclear war.
-This documentary portrayed the horrified and catastrophic effects of war and was quite interesting to watch.
+This documentary portrayed the horrifying and catastrophic effects of war and was quite interesting to watch.
 It was awarded the Academy Award for the Best Documentary in 1966.

 This was approximately a 50-minute black-and-white documentary that I watched all of a sudden.
 It was the evening time and it was raining outside.
 I sat on a sofa and was surfing different satellite TV channels.
-All of a sudden I tuned to BBC and within a few minutes, this documentary started.
+All of a sudden I tuned in to BBC and within a few minutes, this documentary started.
 It would be 2012, I guess.
 The documentary was so absorbing, shocking, horrifying and yet interesting that I was glued to the sofa.

 'The War Game' depicts the prelude to as well as the immediate weeks of the aftermath of a Soviet nuclear attack against Britain.
 The documentary ends on a gloomy Christmas day after the nuclear war.
 The story was told like a news magazine programme style which made it even more interesting.

-While watching this documentary I realised the brutality of wars, unimaginable destructions nuclear weapons can cause, how people become the victims of war, how a single wrong decision can cost the lives of millions, how cities and civilisations can be wiped out in few minutes and finally that wars are political decisions that should never happen in the first place.
+While watching this documentary I realised the brutality of wars, the unimaginable destructions nuclear weapons can cause, how people become the victims of war, how a single wrong decision can cost the lives of millions, and how cities and civilisations can be wiped out in few minutes and finally that wars are political decisions that should never happen in the first place.

-The topic, filming, narrating, theme, casting, camera work, the depiction of wars, true events are all very fascinating in this documentary.
-As soon as I finished watching it, I realised this was worth watching TV documentary and I would recommend it to my close friends.
+The topic, filming, narrating, theme, casting, camera work, the depiction of wars, and true events are all very fascinating in this documentary.
+As soon as I finished watching it, I realised this was a worth watching TV documentary and I would recommend it to my close friends.
 In fact, it was so interesting that I watched it once again in 2013.

 Here is a list of some really interesting TV documentaries that you can watch.
 Those are some of the best TV documentaries of all time, as well as some that are comparatively new and loved by the young generation.
 For this topic, you can pick anyone and talk about it.